An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Comparison results for flux-limited solutions and applications

-\chapter{Comparison Results for Flux-Limited Solutions and Applications}
+\begin{remark} The main weakness of Theorem~\ref{FL-stab} is to be strictly restricted to the framework of flux-limited solutions for problems with quasi-convex Hamiltonians.
+Therefore it is not very flexible, in particular if we compare it with Theorem~\ref{JV-stab} in the case of junction viscosity solutions. \end{remark}

+\section{Comparison results for flux-limited solutions and applications}

-This part is devoted to prove comparison results for flux limited solutions; the original proofs given in \cite{IM, IM-md} were based on the rather technical construction of a ``vertex function''.
+This section is devoted to prove comparison results for flux-limited solutions; the original proofs given in \cite{IM, IM-md} were based on the rather technical construction of a ``vertex function''.
 We present here the simplified proof(s) of \cite{BBCI}.